SU-SWS/decanter-web/content/_pages/about-contributing-what-can-i-contribute.md

 * Content-specific design elements

-## Request a Component

-All new requests for components will be evaluated, beginning with a discovery process that includes an audit of visual patterns.
-Factors such as reusability across the product ecosystem (ideally can be used by 3-5 teams), investment, and maturity of the product, and team bandwidth are also taken into account.

-New feature and enhancement requests can be submitted using the **Feature Request Form**.

 ## Report an Issue

 The Decanter team is committed to maintaining consistent, high-quality components.
 If you encounter any defects in the Figma Toolkit, or on the documentation site, please [submit an issue to our Github project](https://github.com/SU-SWS/decanter) and it will be added to the backlog.